GUSCRAWFORD/auction-challenge/README.md

 ln -s `pwd`/path /
 ```

-## Possible Issues
+## 🧱 Possible Issues

-- When running evaluation line you get output like: `docker: Error response from daemon: not a directory.` you may have run the direct line illustrated from [evaluation:prep](#evaluationprep) explanation&mdash;please use the _guarded_ script that avoids accidently re-running that line and creating an additional sym-link called _path_ inside _path_
+- When running evaluation line you get output like: `docker: Error response from daemon: not a directory.` you may have run the direct line illustrated from the [evaluation:prep](#evaluationprep) explanation (more than once)&mdash;please use the _guarded_ script that avoids accidently re-running that line and creating an additional sym-link called _path_ inside _path_.

+**This caused me to have to reinstall my docker** 😂

 ---